My Literary Agent:

-I’m a 3-time Moth winner, writer, storyteller, public speaker, and comedian living in LA but wandering around constantly.
+I’m a 3-time Moth winner, writer, storyteller, public speaker, and comedian based in LA but living in Europe this year.

 So, now that we’ve gotten the formalities out of the way, here’s who I really am:

 There are two other things I’m pretty great at as well.
 Adventuring and storytelling.
 As you can see from my blog, there’s really not anywhere I won’t go.
 I’m curious, maybe to a fault.
 That and I like to live right on the edge of my comfort zone.
 I lived in my truck for six years all over America and still sleep it in when I can, despite the fact people always tell me I’m gonna get raped and murdered doing so (sorry, I don’t believe in these alleged boogeymen everywhere).
 For those first six years out of college, I was a white water raft guide (even though someone died right in front of me on my first day), a ski instructor (even though I hadn’t a clue how to ski), an Outward Bound Wilderness Instructor (even though I kinda hated backpacking), and a climbing instructor (even though I’m terrified of heights).